westonslayton/Economic-Sanctions-Research/README.md

 * Note: No matter which data frame you return, both will be written to csv and Excel files.
 If you'd like to view both data frames, either run ```get_wb``` twice, changing the data frame-to-return parameter each time, or run ```get_wb``` once and then load the data frame that wasn't returned with ```df <- read_csv(file.path(dirname(getwd()), "data", file_name.csv))```.
 ### Other Functions
 * You can use ```clean_comtrade``` and ```clean_imf``` to clean the queried data returned by the Comtrade and IMF functions listed above.
 (World Bank data is automatically cleaned when ```get_wb``` is called.)
 * The other functions should not be used directly, as they are called by the ```everything``` function when merging, converting frequency, and calculating beta to create the final combined data set.
+(Even these functions don't need to be used directly, as they are implicitly called by ```everything```.
 ### Summary
 * Reporter-to-all-Partners Export Sources: Comtrade (all country pairs) and IMF (one country pair @ a time)
 * Total-Export Sources: Comtrade (all reporters), IMF (all reporters), and World Bank (all reporters)